Back to blog

 Residency & Practical Details

-Vanuatu offers one of the fastest citizenship-by-investment programs globally — from about $130,000, processed in 1–2 months.
-No income tax of any kind.
-The Vanuatu passport provides visa-free access to about 100 countries.
+Vanuatu operates one of the fastest citizenship-by-investment programs globally, with minimum contributions from approximately $130,000 and processing times of 1–2 months.
+No income tax of any kind applies.
+The Vanuatu passport provides visa-free access to approximately 100 countries.

 Countries That Recently Lost Territorial Benefits